MatiasSanchezCabrera/LOL-Prediction/README.md

 # Read Game Data.ipynb

 This notebook reads the json files (in my case, aproximatly 16 GBs worth of json files) and prepares the dataset for Machine Learning saving it into a csv file.
+All objectives are modelled as differences were positive values imply that Blue side had an advantage and negative values imply that Red side had an advantage.

 # Data Visualization.ipynb